Axxoy/Axxoy/README.md

 - 💻 | Hey everyone!
 I am @Axxoy
-- 🌊 | I am a Computer Science student currently working on Java.
+- 🌊 | I am a Computer Science Graduate currently working on Java.
 My aim is to post any projects and/or assignments here.
 - 📷 | My interests include photography, digital art, illustration and music.
 - ☎️ | If you would like to work together on any projects, let me know!
 - 📫 | How to reach me: Feel free to DM us on instagram @tales.in.code